 Although red flowers are most commonly associated with feelings of true love and passion, they can also be used to convey respect, desire, and courage.
 Our favorite flower species available in red are roses (of course – these are a classic, but keep in mind that they also come in other colors too!), tulips, geraniums and poppies.

 The color yellow is primarily associated with spreading happiness and joy, however, it is also the ideal color for symbolizing friendship.
 With their bright hue and cheery personality, yellow flowers can be used to better someone’s day and increase the positive energy in a room.
-Some popular yellow flowers are sunflowers, daisies, tulips and lilies.
+Some popular yellow flowers are sunflowers, daisies, tulips, roses and lilies.

 Similar to red flowers, pink flowers have also grown to be a symbol of love, though some other meanings include happiness, gentleness and femininity – this in particular may be why you see so many pink flowers in Mother’s Day bouquets.
 The color pink can be found in flowers such as roses, lilies, carnations and azaleas.